CSLearning4U/StudentCSP/_sources/CSPNameNumbers/ch3_exercises.rst

         .. tab:: Question

-             It is currently 10:00, complete the code to tell what time it is going to be in 123 hours (12-hour time, not 24) (Answer should be 1)
+           It is currently 10:00, complete the code to tell what time it is going to be in 123 hours (12-hour time, not 24-hour time) (Answer should be 1)

             .. activecode:: ch3ex12q
                 :nocodelens: